Whisperstream vs Willow Voice

 - You want a voice-keyboard on iPhone.
 Willow has an iOS app and keyboard; Whisperstream does not ship a mobile app.

 For a broader Windows survey beyond this head-to-head, see our Wispr Flow alternatives roundup.
-If you also work on a Mac and came from the MacWhisper or VoiceInk world, see MacWhisper and VoiceInk for Windows.
+If you also work on a Mac and came from the MacWhisper or VoiceInk world, see MacWhisper for Windows.
 For the closer comparison against the other paid cloud option on Windows, see Whisperstream vs Wispr Flow.
 If your only consideration is the free built-in Win+H, the closer comparison is Whisperstream vs Win+H.

 If none of those apply, here is how most Willow Voice users move over in a few minutes.